scimusmn/nysci-mass-transit/schema.md

     * 7: Purple Line (7)
   * 8: Ferry
   * 9: Passenger rail

-The `_padding` member is only present to clarify memory alignment.

 Memory access must be negotiated with a Windows mutex object, named "mass-transit-mutex".